eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 ## What is OpenTelemetry?

-OpenTelemetry is an open source [specification](https://opentelemetry.io/docs/specs/otel/) and [suite of tools](https://opentelemetry.io/docs/languages/go/instrumentation/) for working with _traces_.
+OpenTelemetry is an open-source [specification](https://opentelemetry.io/docs/specs/otel/) and [suite of tools](https://opentelemetry.io/docs/languages/go/instrumentation/) for working with _traces_.

 So what is a _trace_?
 I like to think of traces as **structured logs + context**: